What is the Alternative Plan and how does it relate to a GSP?

 A GSP is the plan outlining how to achieve sustainably managed groundwater that meets the requirements of SGMA.
 GSAs in high and medium priority groundwater basins are required to submit a GSP to the State.
 The plan must outline how the GSA will implement, manage and measure specific actions to achieve groundwater sustainability within 20 years.
 If a GSA already had an existing groundwater management plan that is functionally equivalent to a GSP, they were able to submit it for DWR approval as an Alternative Plan.

 In December 2016, the CVWD, DWA, and MSWD collaboratively submitted the 2013 Mission Creek/Garnet Hill Water Management Plan and the SGMA Alternative Groundwater Sustainability Plan Bridge Document for the Mission Creek Subbasin, and other supporting documents as an Alternative Plan to a GSP for the Subbasin, which was subsequently approved by DWR on July 17, 2019.
+Since then, the Alternative Plan has undergone one periodic evaluation in 2022 and is currently underway for the 2027 periodic evaluation.

 2013 WMP and Alternative Plan Bridge